 Using GPS, the dash cam can determine with great accuracy the speed at which your vehicle is traveling.
 The MPH reading can be displayed live on the dash cam screen or can be watermarked onto the video file to show your speed.
 People often wonder if you can fight a speeding ticket with dash cam footage that has your speed over-layed onto the video that clearly shows you were going 40 MPH instead of 50 MPH.
 We are not aware of someone using the speed watermark on a video to successfully fight a speeding ticket.
 Most traffic courts will no accept the dash cam video as proof because the camera is not an officially sanctioned device that has oversight and calibration to ensure its accuracy.

-Along with documenting your speed, GPS can also document your location, which can be used to watermark coordinates in real time on to the video file, or can be used to send back your cars location to your smartphone APP if it is stolen.
+Along with documenting your speed, GPS can also document your location and speed, which can be used to watermark coordinates in real time on to the video file, or can be used to send back your cars location to your smartphone APP if it is stolen.

 Geofencing is a feature offered on some dash cam apps.
 It allows you to set a geographical boundary using the GPS of the dash cam, which can then be used to notify you when the car goes in or out of this set area on a map.
 This might be good for parents wanting to keep an eye on their kids, or employees who want to track a fleet of deliver trucks.